FAQs

 What is a Master Plan and what does it contain?

-The Confederation Heights Master Plan will establish a long-term vision for the federal employment node and the potential opportunities for mixed-use, sustainable communities.
+The Confederation Heights Master Plan will establish a long-term vision for the site and the potential opportunities for mixed-use, sustainable communities.
 The plan will consider such aspects as the location of federal office and mixed-use land uses, minimum and maximum building heights, minimum and maximum densities, housing, the location and size of parks and open spaces, pedestrian, cycling, transit and vehicular connections, and guidance for heritage preservation, commemoration, and wayfinding.
 It is anticipated that the Master Plan will inform a new municipality-approved Secondary Plan.

 It will also include urban design guiding principles that will provide direction and enough flexibility to guide how the plan will evolve over time.
 Based on the Master Plan, additional site-specific plans could be developed which may subsequently require approval from the City of Ottawa.